alubbock/pyopscale/README.md

 ## Documentation

-Further information is available in the [optiscale documentation (PDF)] (http://polisci.msu.edu/jacoby/icpsr/scaling/computing/alsos/Jacoby,%20opscale%20MS.pdf).
+Further information is available in the [optiscale documentation (PDF)](http://polisci.msu.edu/jacoby/icpsr/scaling/computing/alsos/Jacoby,%20opscale%20MS.pdf).
 See the [source code](https://github.com/alubbock/pyopscale/blob/master/pyopscale/opscale.py) for a list of arguments to the `opscale` function.